gtkachyk/File-Management-System/README.md

   - If you changed the value in Backup-Storage/copy_id.txt: update File-Management-System/Global/'I'/Backup-Storage/copy_id.txt in your network's controller instance to have the same value.

 #### Adding Concepts
-In the next section you will deal with copies of system data stored across multiple instances.
+In the next section you will deal with copies of system data stored across multiple instances.<br>
-These copies are referred to as 'fragmented copies'.
+These copies are referred to as 'fragmented copies'.<br>
-It is possible you have already encountered these when you set up your network's base copy.
+It is possible you have already encountered these when you set up your network's base copy.<br>
-Working with fragmented copies requires heavy use of your network's controller instance.
+Working with fragmented copies requires heavy use of your network's controller instance.<br>
-One of the most important functions of the controller instance is to allow you to determine which folders a fragmented copy contains.
+One of the most important functions of the controller instance is to allow you to determine which folders a fragmented copy contains.<br>
 This allows you to continue an incomplete copy from a different instance than it was started on without duplicating any folders.

 #### Adding Partial Copies